dbos-inc/dbos-demo-apps/bank/README.md

 You need to run `npm install` under each of the [`bank-frontend/`](./bank-frontend/) and [`bank-backend/`](./bank-backend/) directories as a first step.

 #### Start PostgreSQL
 Now, let's set up a Postgres database.
-Please make sure you set the `PGPASSWORD` environmental variable to a password you choose before you start!
+Please make sure you set the `PGPASSWORD` environment variable to a password you choose before you start!

 We provide a convenient script to start a Postgres server in a docker container:
 ```shell